-Stephen Carlton is a corporate counsel in the Firm's Melbourne office.
-He has experience on a broad range of corporate transactions, including mergers and acquisitions (particularly cross-border transactions), equity capital markets, mergers and acquisitions, corporate restructurings and general corporate advisory.
-He also has a breadth of experience advising in corporate governance and capital management initiatives in both private and public contexts, including joint ventures, initial public offerings and large listed companies.
+Stephen has experience on a broad range of project development and corporate transactions, including mergers and acquisitions (particularly cross-border transactions), equity capital markets, corporate restructurings and general corporate advisory.
+He also advises on corporate governance and capital management initiatives in both private and public contexts, including complex shareholder arrangements and joint ventures, initial public offerings, and advising on ASX compliance and obligations.

 Malakoff Corporation Berhad on the indirect sale of its entire 50% participating interest in the Macarthur Wind Farm in Victoria, Australia, the largest wind farm in the southern hemisphere, to Australian asset manager AMP, the winning bidder in a competitive auction process;